ivov/eslint-plugin-n8n-nodes-base/docs/rules/cred-class-field-type-options-password-missing.md

 # cred-class-field-type-options-password-missing

-In a sensitive field, `typeOptions.password` must be set to `true` to obscure the input.
+In a sensitive string-type field, `typeOptions.password` must be set to `true` to obscure the input.
 A field name is sensitive if it contains the strings: `secret`,`password`,`token`,`key`.
 See exceptions in source.

 📋 This rule is part of the `plugin:n8n-nodes-base/credentials` config.